Customerly/Android-SDK/README.md

 ### Integration via Gradle or Maven dependency (Recommended)

-To use the Customerly SDK we recommend to use Gradle or Maven dependency
+To integrate the Customerly SDK we recommend to use Gradle or Maven dependency

 Instead of VERSION_NAME use the latest version name hosted on bintray:  [ ![Download](https://api.bintray.com/packages/giannign1/maven/customerly-android-sdk/images/download.svg) ](https://bintray.com/giannign1/maven/customerly-android-sdk/_latestVersion)